SpenceKonde/ATTinyCore/makefile.md

 **grep attinyx5 ~/Arduino/hardware/ATTinyCore/avr/boards.txt**

-At the time this was written, these are the ATTiny chips supported by ATTinyCore:
+At the time this was written, these are the ATtiny chips supported by ATTinyCore:

 * attinyx4
 * attinyx5